 Jacob Cooper’s compositions have garnered recognition throughout North America and Europe, appearing at Carnegie Hall, Lincoln Center, Disney Hall, the Kennedy Center, Soundbox (San Francisco), the MATA Festival (New York), the Spoleto Festival (Charleston), the Wordless Music concert series at the Miller Theater (New York), Operadagen Rotterdam, Radialsystem V (Berlin), the Choregie Festival (Slovenia), and the Albany Symphony’s American Music Festival.
-Performers of Jacob’s music include the San Francisco Symphony, the Los Angeles Philharmonic, Eighth Blackbird, the JACK Quartet, the Calder Quartet, the Argus Quartet, Brooklyn Rider, Ensemble Connect (formerly ACJW), the Minnesota Orchestra, the Albany Symphony, the Carmina Slovenica choir, the NOW Ensemble, The Living Earth Show, Mobius Percussion, the Dither Quartet, cellist Ashley Bathgate, pianists Vicky Chow and Kathleen Supové, and vocalist Theo Bleckmann.
-Jacob’s song cycle Silver Threads, written for soprano Mellissa Hughes and electronic track, was released by Nonesuch Records in 2014 to critical acclaim.
-Other works appear on New Amsterdam Records, New Focus Recordings, and Innova Recordings.
+Performers of Jacob’s music include the San Francisco Symphony, the Los Angeles Philharmonic, Eighth Blackbird, the JACK Quartet, the Calder Quartet, the Argus Quartet, Brooklyn Rider, Ensemble Connect (formerly ACJW), the Minnesota Orchestra, the Albany Symphony, the Carmina Slovenica choir, the NOW Ensemble, The Living Earth Show, Mobius Percussion, the Dither Quartet, cellist Ashley Bathgate, pianists Vicky Chow and Kathleen Supové, trombonist Matthew Wright, and vocalists Mellissa Hughes, Theo Bleckmann, and Jodie Landau.

-Lauded as “richly talented” (The New York Times) and “a maverick electronic song composer” (The New Yorker), Jacob has earned awards from the American Academy of Arts and Letters, ASCAP, Chamber Music America, and New Music USA, and was the winner of the 2011 Carlsbad Music Festival competition.
+Lauded as “richly talented” (The New York Times) and “a maverick electronic song composer” (The New Yorker), Jacob has earned awards from the American Academy of Arts and Letters, ASCAP, Chamber Music America, and New Music USA, and has won the Carlsbad Music Festival competition.
 He has attended the Bang on a Can Summer Institute and the Minnesota Orchestra Composer Institute, and he has held residences at the Ucross Foundation, the Banff Centre, the Kimmel Harding Nelson Center, and the Atlantic Center for the Arts.
 Jacob is also the least well-dressed of the six composers in the collective Sleeping Giant, hailed as “unquestionably some of the most talented and engaging young composers around” (The New Yorker).

 Jacob works in the acoustic, electroacoustic, multimedia, and visual realms.
-His video Alla stagion dei fior was highlighted as a “rumbling, jittering threnody” (The New York Times), while Commencer une autre mort, which “skillfully toys with the audience’s expectation and experience of opera” (Capital New York), was shortlisted for the 2010 YouTube / Guggenheim Biennial of Creative Video.
+His video Alla stagion dei fior was highlighted as a “rumbling, jittering threnody” (The New York Times), while Commencer une autre mort, which “skillfully toys with the audience’s expectation and experience of opera” (Capital New York), was shortlisted for the YouTube / Guggenheim Biennial of Creative Video.

 Also dedicated to teaching, Jacob is an Associate Professor of Music at West Chester University and has previously served on the faculty at Amherst College.
 He holds a doctorate in composition from the Yale School of Music.